Luther Barnes: Red Budd Gospel Choir

 The choir is composed of members of the Barnes Family & members of the Red Budd Holy Church.
 Most notably, his cousin Deborah Barnes.
 Deborah Barnes is the lead female vocalist of the group, with her many talents.
-She has been mentored in the music ministry by her cousin, Luther and together Luther Barnes and Deborah Barnes share the fame in the song "Still Holding On."
+She has been mentored in the music ministry by her cousin, Luther and together Luther Barnes and Deborah Barnes share the fame in the song "I'm Still Holding On."
 Deborah Barnes is the leading female vocalist heard on most of his music and the music of his father.
 Deborah Barnes is known as a power house in the gospel music industry.
 The group also consist of Wanda Barnes (cousin), Lisa Barnes (cousin), Bonita Barnes-Greene (daughter), Sean Barnes (cousin), Debbie "Happy" Barnes (cousin/Deborah's daughter) and other members.
 They are highly recognized on the national charts.
 Some of their hits includes "I'm Still Holding On", "So Satisfied", "Spirit, Fall Fresh" (written by Luther's brother Melvin Barnes), "That Other Shore", "Somehow Someway", "No Matter How High I Get" (written by Bobby Womack) and many others.
 Their hit "Some How Some Way" was nominated for a 2007 Stellar Award.
 The choir's lead vocalist are notably Luther, Deborah & Wanda Barnes.
 The group has appeared and traveled across the United States, singing and ministering.
 Pastor Barnes, Deborah and other members of the group are still traveling the world singing today.